pfadiaz/ultra-test-automation/README.md

 BROWSER=All
 ```

-Once you have selected the capabilities to run, just head to your terminal and run:
+Once you have selected the capabilities to run, just head back to your terminal and run:

 ```
 npm run wdio:test:desktop